millalaurikkala/generalized-vasicek-model/README.md

 The file demo_simulation.py contains a demo for simulating data with the Vasicek model with fBM noise with parameters given in vasicek_parameters.py.

-The file demo_realdata.py contains a demo for using the library with two interest rates.
+The file demo_realdata.py contains a demo for using the library with two real interest rates.
-The rates are the 3-month Euribor [2] and the Federal Funds effective rate [3] with daily observations from 4.1.1999 to 6.5.2025.
+The rates are the 1-month Euribor [2] and the Federal Funds effective rate [3] with daily observations from 4.1.1999 to 6.5.2025.

 ## References